 -

-Specifically, suit use training includes not only how to don and doff the suit properly but also how to behave in emergencies if the worker is suited.
+Specifically, suit-use training involves correctly donning and doffing the suit and responding to emergencies if the worker is suited.

 -

-Other major training that should be provided includes understanding the amount of coverage that each suit level offers.
+Other major training that should be provided includes understanding each suit level's coverage.

 -